Dental Bridges in Raleigh, NC

 All of your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
 Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they must be replaced to maintain proper function of your mouth.
 Fortunately, there are options for correcting tooth loss.
 If you ever experience an emergency dental care issue with your bridges, be sure to contact Dr. Bassiri ASAP.

-You may also be interested in our Invisalign treatment, which Dr. Bassiri has extensive experience in Raleigh, NC.
+You may also be interested in our Invisalign treatments, which Dr. Bassiri has extensive experience in Raleigh, NC.

 About Fusion Dental Care